-These finishes have different costs and corrosion resistance.
-As always, cost is influenced by volume, so the relative costs given in this article represent our experience over the last year but will vary.
-Corrosion resistance is measured using a standard neutral salt spray test (NSS), such as ASTM B117 or ISO 9227.
+Corrosion resistance is measured using a standard neutral salt spray test (NSS), which is specified in certain quality standards like ASTM B117 or ISO 9227.
 Parts are exposed to a salt spray inside of a test chamber for a specified test time in hours.
 The parts are then visually examined for the appearance of corrosion.
 If parts are free from corrosion after the specified test time, the parts are said to have passed the test.
 Higher hours specify higher corrosion resistance.
-For our four finishes, we have presented the relative costs along with the specified minimum hours of corrosion resistance in table 1.

 Zinc Phosphate & Oil Coating (Phos & Oil)

 Zinc phosphate and oil is a liquid bath chemical conversion process followed by the application of protective oil.
 The coating is thin and black.
 This is the lowest cost finish option of the finishes we are examining.